Finder makes money from featured partners, but editorial opinions are our own.

 1. Select an online broker or trading platform

 If you're looking to buy US stocks, you'll need to find an online broker.
-The good news is that there are now plenty of options in Australia to choose from and the process is pretty quick and easy.
+The good news is that there are now plenty of options in Australia to choose from and the entire process is pretty quick and easy.

-If you're looking to invest, you'll need to have a few of your details handy, including your identification and basic banking information.
+You'll need to have a few of your details handy to open an account, including your identification and basic banking information.

 When choosing an online broker, try comparing them based on the fees they'll charge and the features they offer.
-For example, if you're a newer investor, you might want to favour a broker that has strong education resources.

 Just make sure to select a broker that has access to US markets.
 You can check out some of the options in our comparison table below.